 - When attending a City event/program or a City Council meeting

-When on the phone with staff, please inform them of the language you speak and that an interpreter is needed.
+Several of our public-facing City departments have access to a language line to access an interpreter over the phone.
+When on the phone with staff, inform them of the language you speak and that an interpreter is needed.

 When attending a City event/program either virtually or in person, please contact organizers at least 48 hours in advance to ensure an interpreter is present.